3's a Crowd (band): History

-3's a Crowd was formed in 1964, and was originally called the Bill Schwartz Quartet (though no one named Bill Schwartz was in the group).
+3's a Crowd was formed in 1964, and was originally called the Bill Schwartz Quartet (though it was a trio, and no one named Bill Schwartz was in the group -- the joke was that the mythical "Schwartz" wasn't showing up to his own gigs).
 The group initially consisted of singer Donna Warner, Trevor Veitch (guitar) and Brent Titcomb (guitar, percussion, harmonica), who met when they were playing, in separate acts, at the 1964 Calgary Stampede.
 The three moved to Vancouver, where they became regulars at The Bunkhouse and decided to form a band.

 In 1966, they moved to Toronto and sent a demo tape to Sid Dolgay, who had been a member of The Travellers but had formed his own management company, and he signed the trio.
 He sent them on the road, and they played clubs across Canada, sometimes accompanied by bassist Brian Ahern.
 Ahern was unavailable full-time so, in 1966, they added Ken Koblun, late of Neil Young & The Squires and Buffalo Springfield.
 Although he would reappear, Koblun did not last long; he was replaced by Neil Young's friend Comrie Smith.

 As a result of their live performances, 3's a Crowd were named Top Folk Group at the 1966 RPM Awards (which, in 1970, would become the Juno Awards).
 3's a Crowd would win the same award from RPM in 1967.

 The award led to the band's being signed by Epic Records.
 Two singles were released: "Bound to Fly" and a cover of Gordon Lightfoot's "Steel Rail Blues".
-"Bound to Fly", which was also released in the UK, peaked at #34 on the Canadian RPM chart and was the group’s biggest hit.
+"Bound to Fly", which was also released in the UK, peaked at #34 on the Canadian RPM chart and was the group's biggest hit.
 The next two recordings with Epic were "Honey Machine" and "When The Sun Goes Down".
 3's a Crowd has always injected humor into their performances (Titcomb had been a professional comedian), but they did not want to be seen as a comedy act, and that is how Epic wanted to market them.
 This was a sticking point that brought an end to the deal with Epic.